Skip to main content

 Show

-Undergraduates currently enrolled at The University of Texas at Austin who wish to change to a Business major need to apply for an internal transfer.
-McCombs School of Business accepts students for the fall semester only.
+Undergraduates currently enrolled at The University of Texas at Austin who wish to change to a business major need to apply for an internal transfer.
+McCombs School of Business accepts students for the fall and spring semesters.

-Students are encouraged to attend an internal transfer information session and check their eligibility to apply through the McCombs Internal Transfer website.
+Students are encouraged to attend an internal transfer information session and read more about the minimum requirements through the McCombs Internal Transfer website.

 Required Courses